Taking exams

 • Use your oral explanation to demonstrate that you have mastered the subject matter

-Tips for your oral explanation:
+Tips for your oral explanation to the professor:

 Take care of your non-verbal communication: